Nazko residents under evacuation order for second time in 12 months - Williams Lake Tribune

 Those north of the washout were evacuated via Harrington Road.

-Residents on a few properties were unable to travel north or south, and were given the option to be airlifted yesterday (Apr.
+Residents on a few properties were unable to travel north or south, and were given the option to be airlifted on Monday (Apr.
 30).

-“As of the order that was issued last night at 7 p.m., there were some folks who didn’t have access out of their properties,” explains CRD planning chief Todd Conway.
+“As of the order that was issued [Sunday] at 7 p.m., there were some folks who didn’t have access out of their properties,” explains CRD planning chief Todd Conway.

 “We identified those properties and with the RCMP, BC Forest Services, ourselves, we were able to bring helicopters in and visit every one of those properties today [April 30] and see how folks are doing and offer them a ride out if they chose.”